 Forty-five percent of normal adults snore at least occasionally and 25 percent are habitual snorers.
-Problem snoring is more frequent in males and overweight people and usually worsens with age, peaking in up to 40% of 45-55 year olds.
+Problem snoring and obstructive sleep apnea are more frequent in males and overweight people and usually worsen with age, peaking in up to 40% of 45-55-year-olds.
 Snoring may be an indication of obstructed breathing and should not be taken lightly.
-An ear, nose and throat surgeon, Fort Worth ENT otolaryngologist, can help you to determine where the anatomic source of your snoring may be, and offer solutions for this noisy and often embarrassing behavior.
+An ear, nose, and throat surgeon (otolaryngologist) at Fort Worth ENT & Sinus, can help you to determine where the anatomic source of your snoring may be, and offer solutions for this noisy and often embarrassing behavior.

 What causes snoring?

 The noisy sounds of snoring occur when there is an obstruction to the free flow of air through the passages at the back of the mouth and nose.
 This area is the collapsible part of the airway where the tongue and upper throat meet the soft palate and uvula.
 Snoring occurs when these structures strike each other and vibrate during breathing.

 In children, snoring may be a sign of problems with the tonsils and adenoids.
 An otolaryngologist should examine a child who snores, as they may be suffering from obstructive breathing during sleep.
 This has been shown to be associated with health and development problems.
 Your otolaryngologist may recommend a tonsillectomy and adenoidectomy to return the child to full health.

 - Poor muscle tone in the tongue and throat: When muscles are too relaxed, the tongue falls backwards into the airway or the throat muscles draw in from the sides to narrow the airway.
 Some relaxation is natural during deep sleep, but may become a problem if exacerbated by alcohol or drugs.